shaneholloman/uvi/memory-bank/activeContext.md

     - If offline: Use the cached version without prompting
     - Documented in docs/briefs/cli-enhancements.md

+2. Implement enhanced binary input handling for CLI questionnaire (docs/briefs/enhanced-binary-inputs.md)
-2. Implement Tox to Nox migration (detailed plan in docs/briefs/tox-to-nox-migration.md)
+3. Implement Tox to Nox migration (detailed plan in docs/briefs/tox-to-nox-migration.md)
-3. Fix remaining linting issues in the info/ directory using Ruff
+4. Fix remaining linting issues in the info/ directory using Ruff
-4. Add python_version selection option
+5. Add python_version selection option
-5. Consider implementing other CLI enhancements from docs/briefs/cli-enhancements.md
+6. Consider implementing other CLI enhancements from docs/briefs/cli-enhancements.md
-6. Consider implementing Makefile enhancements documented in docs/briefs/makefile-enhancements.md
+7. Consider implementing Makefile enhancements documented in docs/briefs/makefile-enhancements.md
-7. Discuss and develop a strategy for Cookiecutter maintenance concerns documented in docs/briefs/uvi-future-strategy.md
+8. Discuss and develop a strategy for Cookiecutter maintenance concerns documented in docs/briefs/uvi-future-strategy.md
+9. Consider implementing GitHub Pages integration from docs/briefs/github-pages-integration.md
+10. Address template dependency parity issues detailed in docs/briefs/template-dependency-parity.md
-8. Consider implementing other items from the TODO list in future work
+11. Consider implementing other items from the TODO list in future work
-9. Version bump and PyPI publish with all improvements
+12. Version bump and PyPI publish with all improvements

 ## Planned Implementation: Tox to Nox Migration